-- Check the “iCloud” system preference panel and make sure iCloud and Messages are enabled and logged in as expected.
+- Check the Apple ID / “iCloud” system preference panel and make sure iCloud and Messages are enabled and logged in as expected.

 - From the Messages app, pull down the “Messages” window and choose Preferences, and make sure account settings are configured and enabled as expected.